MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 Symbol files also show the location of the source files, and optionally, the server to retrieve them from.

 The debugger only loads *.pdb* files that exactly match the *.pdb* files created when an app was built (that is, the original *.pdb* files or copies).
-This exact duplication is necessary because compilers are optimized for speed, in addition to creating correct and efficient code, so the actual layout of apps can change even if the code itself has not changed.
+This exact duplication is necessary because the actual layout of apps can change even if the code itself has not changed.
 For more information, see [Why does Visual Studio require debugger symbol files to exactly match the binary files that they were built with?](https://blogs.msdn.microsoft.com/jimgries/2007/07/06/why-does-visual-studio-require-debugger-symbol-files-to-exactly-match-the-binary-files-that-they-were-built-with/)

 > [!TIP]
 > If you want to debug code outside your project source code, such as Windows code or third-party code your project calls, you must specify the location of the external code's *.pdb* files (and optionally, the source files), which must exactly match the builds in the apps.